-Moving root file system from a single path device to a multipath device
+Moving root file system from a single path device to a multipath device devices to map via its denylist and devices sections.

 This is dramatically simplified by the use of UUIDs to identify devices as an intrinsic label.
 Simply install multipathtools-boot and reboot.
 This will rebuild the initial RAM disk and afford multipath the opportunity to build its paths before the root filesystem is mounted by UUID.